Menopause Weight Gain - Why It Happens and What Actually Works

 If you’ve noticed the number on the scale creeping up during your perimenopause or menopause years, you’re not alone.
 Menopause weight gain is one of the most common—and frustrating—issues many women face.
 As a dietitian, I often hear from women who feel like their body is working against them, despite their best efforts.

-Research shows, on average, women gain 2-5 kilograms throughout the perimenopause and post menopause transition, or around ~0.5 kg per year.
-These figures are of course averages.
-Some women gain a lot of more and some hardly gain any.
+Research shows that, on average, women gain 2-5 kilograms throughout the perimenopause and post-menopause transition, or around ~0.5 kg per year.
+These figures are, of course, averages.
+Some women gain a lot more, and some hardly gain any.
 By understanding what’s happening inside your body, you can make small, sustainable changes that truly work.
 Let’s explore why weight gain happens during menopause and the science-backed nutrition and lifestyle strategies that can help.

 What’s Actually Happening?
 It’s More Than Just Hormones